cmac-duke/physical-computing/index.md

 ---
-title:  Physical Computing and the Internet of Things
+title:  Physical Computing and IoT
 ---